 Talk To Your Vet About Dental Health

+Does your dog have bad breath?
+Despite common beliefs, bad breath is NOT normal for dogs.
+It likely means he has some form of dental disease.
 Taking your pup to his annual checkup is a great time to ask about his dental health.
 A dental exam is a routine part of the checkup, so use this opportunity to ask your vet about any dental concerns you may have and how to best care for your sweet pup’s teeth.

 It’s essential that your dog like the taste of the toothpaste you are using if you want him to let you brush his teeth.
 Luckily, there are lots of flavors to choose from.
 You can get toothpaste with a traditional mint flavor or go the opposite direction with a meat-flavored paste.
 Whatever you decide, just make sure your pup likes it, so he gets excited when it’s time to brush.

 We look at all the brands on the market to see which products will work the best.
 Our experts picked the top choices in these categories:

 Dog enzymatic toothpaste is a popular choice for cleaning dog teeth and fighting oral diseases because the enzymes break down food and bacteria.
 Sentry Petrodex uses patented enzymes to set itself apart from other brands, and that is why we chose them as our pick for the best enzyme toothpaste for dogs.
 This non-foaming formula comes in a delicious poultry flavor that your pup may love.
 It reduces the plaque and bacteria that can cause oral disease.